magomimmo/modern-cljs/doc/tutorial-14.md

 )
 ```

-> NOTE 1: In the Restful communities, which I appreciated a lot, that
+> NOTE 1: In the Restful communities, which I respect a lot, that
 > whould be a blasphemy, because the Shopping Calculator is an
 > application resource which, in Restful parlance, is safe and
 > idempotent and we should have used the default GET verb/method.